 Does the gelcoat on your boat look chalky and old and need to be restored to shine once again?
 No problem—a little elbow grease, a buffer, some basic cleaning supplies, and a few hours of your time is all it takes.
-Check out the video or read below, to see how you can get Mom’s Mink back to her original shimmering glory.
+Check out the video by clicking on the photo, or read below, to see how you can get Mom’s Mink back to her original shimmering glory.

 Step 1: Tape off all fittings